ue bot icon

 • “Love, which is unconditional in marriage, is specific; it is focused.
 It is for that person and not somebody else.
 Unconditional love goes right through everything, and it’s a breakthrough in spiritual life.
 Do not look for it outside of yourself.
 The only place to look for it is inside.
 If it is going to be unconditional love, what’s out there doesn’t matter.”

 • “The question is: ‘Can I open myself to compassion?’
-Compassion for me is just what the word says: it is ‘suffering with.’
+Compassion, for me, is just what the word says: it is ‘suffering with.’
 It is an immediate participation in the suffering of another to such a degree that you forget yourself and your own safety and spontaneously do what’s necessary.”

 • “When you rescue someone from drowning, you never know if they’ll pull you down with them.”